-If two years or less have passed since the completion of the last term, a student can re-apply by updating the original application and submitting a \$25 re-application fee, and will not require an additional registration fee.
-All others must go through the initial application process as described here and will include a registration fee of \$100.
+A student can re-apply by updating the original application and submitting the application fee, and will not require an additional registration fee. .
 Re-application is automatically shortened due to the retention of information in the student portal.

 Completion of Graduation Requirements After Commencement